dhimmel/blog/content/posts/2016-04-29_phd-exhibit/phd-exhibit.md

 Title: My PhD Exhibit
 Slug: phd-exhibit
-Date: 2016-04-28
+Date: 2016-04-29
 Tags: exhibit, PhD, UCSF, thesis
-Status: draft

 1,700 days after moving to San Francisco for graduate school, I gave my thesis seminar.
-Here's the seminar [recording](https://youtu.be/H8DfXop8K7g):
+We live streamed the seminar on YouTube.
+The stream peaked at 20 concurrent viewers and had viewers from America, Bulgaria, Brazil, Britain, Canada, Czechia, France, and Israel.
+Here's a shout-out to everyone who tuned in.
+If you missed it, the [recording](https://youtu.be/H8DfXop8K7g "YouTube · Daniel Himmelstein's PhD Thesis Seminar") (below) and [slides](http://slides.com/dhimmel/thesis-seminar "Slides · The hetnet awakens: understanding disease through data integration & open science") are online.

 <div class="videoWrapper"><iframe width="604" height="340" src="https://www.youtube.com/embed/H8DfXop8K7g?feature=oembed&rel=0&theme=light&showinfo=0&autohide=1" frameborder="0" allowfullscreen></iframe></div>

 After the seminar, the Baranzini Lab organized a reception.
 The reception was home to my PhD Exhibit.
 As per tradition, PhD Exhibits showcase items and achievements from one's dissertation.
-My exhibit consisted of the following 11 items and reprinted labels.
+My exhibit consisted of the following 11 items and labels, adapted for the _Satoshi Village_ blog.

 ## 1. Emrakul, the Aeons Torn